ts-stack/markdown/README.md

  * @param options Hash of options.
 They replace, but do not merge with the default options.
  * If you want the merging, you can to do this via `Marked.setOptions()`.
  */
-  static debug(src: string, options: MarkedOptions = this.options): DebugReturns
+static debug(src: string, options?: MarkedOptions): DebugReturns

 /**